YamacYurtsever/Obsidian-Notes/Computer Science/Software Design/Synchronous & Asynchronous Programming.md

 ## Synchronous Programming
 - Tasks are executed one after the other in a sequential manner where each operation must complete before the program moves on to the next one
+- This is the traditional and simpler way of handling tasks

 ## Asynchronous Programming
 - Tasks can be executed concurrently, without waiting for each task to complete before moving on to the next one